alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

-# label route example
+# routing example

 ## Project Description

-This project demonstrates how to use the spring cloud ailbaba governance labelrouting module to complete the label routing function.
+This project demonstrates how to use the spring cloud ailbaba governance routing module to complete the label routing function.

 ## module structure

 This module includes a consumer instance and a provider cluster, which contains two instances.

+## Component support description

+Currently, the routing module only supports some components:

+Remote call Component: OpenFeign

+Load balance Component: ribbon

+In the future, more components such as resttemplate, loadbalance and so on will be supported.

 ## Example